 The University libraries offer access to the uni catalogue, online tutorials and quiet spaces for individual study or group work in nine locations.
 For more information, please visit the Library website.

 Provides information on where to find buildings, rooms, lecture theatres and other amenities for all 9 campuses.
 For more information, please visit the University website.

 Students should be at least 18 years old.
 Applications from students aged less than 18 years old will be considered if guardianship arrangements are in place.
 Australian Government conditions apply.
 CET adheres to the University of Sydney Under 18 International Students Policy 2016.

 CET requires the signatures of the student, parents or legal guardians AND welfare/accommodation providers on the relevant service agreements, before we can confirm the student and issue the CAAW (Confirmation of Appropriate Accommodation & Welfare) letter for visa purposes.

 If you are intending to study under a student visa, you will need Overseas Student Health Cover (OSHC).
 CET can arrange OSHC for you with Allianz as part of the application process.
 Simply indicate the type of insurance required (single/dual/family) on step 2 of the application form.
 You may also arrange your own cover from any of the government approved providers below:

 For more information, please review the University of Sydney's Overseas Student Health Cover page.

 Offers free, confidential legal advice to international students living in New South Wales.
 For more information, please visit the Redfern Legal Centre.

-This form is a requirement of Australian law which indicates that students must keep CET informed for their current contact details.
+This form is a requirement of Australian law which indicates that English students must keep CET informed for their current contact details.
 All CET students are required to complete this form their first week at CET.
 Please access the form here.

 Student conduct expectations and the process for alleged breach of conduct are outlined in the CET Student Discipline Provisions.